Which Size Bullion Coin to Choose?

 There is a choice of which size gold bullion coins to buy for investment, but our advice is generally to buy the cheapest (i.e. the lowest premium).

 Here are the weights of bullion coins commonly available.
 There are of course others, these are the most readily available:

 - Tenth Ounce

 Other weight of gold coins are available, including twentieth ounce, one twenty-fifth of an ounce, two ounces, ten ounces, and one kilo.
-Often the prices per ounce are extortionate making them an illogical investment but are at times collectable and hold some numismatic value.
-In theory, larger coins should be available at lower premiums, but they are not as easy to obtain, and the market for them is less liquid, therefore dealers expect bigger margins on them.
+Often the prices per ounce are extortionate making them an illogical investment but some are collectable and hold numismatic value.
+In theory, larger coins should be available at lower premiums, but they are not as easy to obtain.
+Plus the market for them is less liquid, therefore dealers expect bigger margins on them.
 They are mainly bought as novelty items and if you wanted to use a one coin as a doorstop you could do!